Félicité de La Mennais: Family

-Félicité Robert de la Mennais was born in Saint-Malo.
+Félicité Robert de la Mennais was born in Saint-Malo, Brittany.
 He belonged to family Robert de la Mennais, which was engaged in international maritime trade.

-Louis-François Robert de La Mennais (1717–1804), his paternal grandfather, was the founder of the “Compagnie commerciale et maritime” in Saint-Malo.
+Louis-François Robert de La Mennais (1717–1804), his paternal grandfather, was the founder of the "Compagnie commerciale et maritime" in Saint-Malo.
 He was a trader, and he armed boats for the needs of trade, in order to provide all the equipment, provisions, sometimes even a few cannons, to choose a serious captain who knows how to recruit a crew, in order to maintain counters in foreign ports.
 It was a job that required a certain daring and temerity.
 Then, when his sons were old enough to take responsibility, he handed over the administration of the company to them.

 Pierre Lorin (1719–1799), his maternal grandfather, was a lawyer at the Parliament of Paris, and Subdelegate of the Jurisdictions of Saint-Malo, that is to say, representative of the royal power for the district of Saint-Malo, which at the time corresponded to about thirty parishes.
 He worked under the orders of the Intendant of Brittany.
 A man of heart, he had a great social sense and worked against the suffering and poverty which were great, especially in the countryside.
 He advocated, for example, in each parish, the establishment of a charity office.
 He acquired La Chésnaie in 1781, he built a bourgeois house there, it was in this place that Félicité would later found a school of theological thought.

 The two sisters, Gratienne Lorin and Félicité Lorin (daughters of Pierre Lorin and Bertranne Roce) were married on the same day, September 5, 1775, in Saint-Malo, with the two sons Robert (son of Louis-François Robert): Pierre -Louis Robert de la Mennais and Denis Robert des Saudrais.

 Félicité was one of the five children of Pierre-Louis Robert, sieur de La Menais and of Gatienne Lorin, who died in 1787 when he was five years old, so that 'he was brought up by one of his uncles.